Voronar/ctype-js/README.md

 # ctype
 JavaScript library for easy working with C data types like primitive type arrays and structures.

+> ## ⚠️ Warning ⚠️
+> ## It is very old code and I need to do a big refactoring as soon as it be needed.

 > **Exported library(ES5) requirements:**
 > - typed arrays, ```ArrayBuffer```, ```DataView```